 # 3 – Process management.
 In a small business, you don’t have a process for something; you have a person.
 And typically, people have their own way of getting things done.
 But with growth comes the need to standardize processes and institute procedures.
 As Miller-Valentine has grown, we have found our CRM to be a useful tool for formalizing our sales process and cementing our strategy.
 This helps our teams stay up to date with market activity and ensures we are all operating from the same playbook.
 The consistency allows our internal teams to operate at a higher level because we’re all speaking the same language.

 #4 – Resource management.
 A banner year in sales will only get you so far.
 You have to deliver, too.
 At MVC, we use custom-made dashboards to track where our current projects stand, and when new work is expected to begin.
 We can then use this data to determine if we need to shift resources based on projected activity so that we don’t overextend our field resources.
 As a result, we can continue to deliver the exceptional customer service our clients have come to rely on.

 Wondering where to start?
 Begin by defining the behaviors you want to drive.
 Then determine which metrics you want to collect to best support your business strategy.
 Keep in mind that data collection isn’t the endpoint; you need to make it part of a lifestyle.

 It’s not an overnight endeavor.
-Getting to this level of data management has been a years-long process for MVC.
+Getting to this level of data management has been a year-long process for us.
 One of the keys to our success is that we view data management not as a list of tasks to check off.
 Rather, it’s part of our ongoing journey of process innovation and continuous improvement.
 As a result, it has become part of our culture—and one more way that we can add value and bring peace of mind to our clients.